Tuxivinc/mock-api/README.md

 # Mock-api
-Api for test performances, resilience and show functionalities in demo (docker for example, with healthcheck)
+Api for Mock, performances testing, resilience and show functionalities in demo (docker for example, with healthcheck)

 ## Informations
 * sources : https://github.com/Tuxivinc/mock-api